SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at St. George’s University School of Veterinary Medicine discussed a range of topics, including financial planning for veterinary school, challenges facing veterinarians, teamwork dynamics, important areas in veterinary medicine, and alternative career choices.
-The interview format may have been an MMI (Multiple Mini Interview), and some respondents may have been subject to a nondisclosure agreement.
+Students said most interesting question asked at St. Georgeโ€™s University School of Veterinary Medicine discussed a range of topics, including experiences without a veterinarian, financing veterinary school, challenges facing veterinarians, teamwork dynamics, key areas in veterinary medicine, non-animal related hobbies, thoughts on the GRE, and alternative career choices.
+This variety of questions suggests a comprehensive interview approach, with a focus on assessing candidates' knowledge, skills, and personal attributes relevant to the field.

 What was the most difficult question?